Flat with one pair of legs on most of their segments.

-Batzner Pest Management service professionals would provide a treatment to the perimeter of the building foundation, paying special attention to cracks and crevices in concrete slab or block walls, sump pumps, and in floor drains.
-The treatment would be outside and inside the building depending on the situation.
+A Batzner Service Professional provides a treatment to the perimeter of the building foundation, paying special attention to cracks and crevices in concrete slab or block walls, sump pumps, and in floor drains.
+The treatment is outside and inside the building depending on the situation.
 The service professional would also make sanitation recommendations to help prevent future infestations.

 There are 4 basic steps to help eliminate a centipede infestation: